How to Recover Data from NAS QNAP Turbo Station TS-EC1679U-SAS-RP RAID Arrays: Mechanical and Logical Failures Guide

 By utilizing these features, you can significantly improve your chances of recovering data after a loss event, such as accidental deletion, malware attack, or hardware failure.
 It is important to regularly create snapshots or enable versioning to ensure you have multiple restore points to choose from in case of data loss.

-Although NAS Turbo Station TS-EC1679U-SAS-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-EC1679U-SAS-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view